mendix/docs/content/en/docs/appstore/connectors/openai/rag-example-implementation.md

 If no action is taken, resources in AWS stay around indefinitely.
 Make sure to think about deleting the resources when you are done experimenting.
 When using services from AWS, you are responsible for having the necessary resources and delete the ones that are no longer needed, to prevent from being charged more than is required.
 This is especially relevant the moment resources fall outside of the free-tier after a certain time.

-## 4 Configure The Database Connection Details In The Showcase App {#configure-database-connection}
+## 4 Configuring The Database Connection Details In The Showcase App {#configure-database-connection}

 1. Login to the Showcase app and navigate to the RAG example
 2. After reading **Step 1: Introduction**, proceed to **Step 2: Vector Database Configuration**